 To apply for this position, please complete the following steps.

-- Attach a professional resume and cover letter.
+- Attach a professional resume.

 - Answer all questions completely and accurately within the employment application and submit by the deadline.